chrisnicola/angularjs-tutorial/README.md

+# Exercise

+- Bind the text area input to a variable on the scope
+- Toggle enable/disable class on the length of the input being greater than 0 and less than 141 characters
+- Count the number of characters typed thus far and show it to the user
+- Show and hide the count base on whether anything has been typed
+- All the tests should pass

 # angular-seed — the seed for AngularJS apps

 _This is a redacted version of the original README.md file for more details see original__README.md_